TheSenPie/tg-sticker-bot/README.md

 Hi, this is a tiny guide on how to use the code.
+Feel free, to open PRs and issues to this repo.

 First do to get all the packages.
 ```